trellisorg/platform/packages/serverless-sharp-loader/README.md

 Use the [NgOptimizedImage](https://angular.io/api/common/NgOptimizedImage) directive as you normally would.

+If you want to use the `s` security parameter then you need to provide a `hashFn` when providing the config.
+This can be any function that will return a unique hash two libraries that work here are: `md5` and `ts-md5`.
+Check to see if your repo already has a hashing library installed, if so just use that one instead of adding another dependency.

 ## 4. Usage with Universal

 One benefit of using Angular Universal with this [Image Loader](https://angular.io/api/common/IMAGE_LOADER)